JadeSure/Data-Analysis/README.md

 Validation and nested loop have been used in tuning parameters.
 Overall, the accuracy of the prediction results was between 81%-99%.
 From the results obtained, it is recommended that the K Nearest Neighbor model is more suitable.

+The raw data named wine.data.csv which can be accessed in this folder directly or you can download it from UCI data set website: http://archive.ics.uci.edu/ml/datasets/Wine.

+Another file is named "Assignment2.ipynb" which can be used to check all the detail process information including data retrieving, data exploration and data modelling.
+Actually, this file has archive the original history inside.
+If you want to check further, please open this notebook files, and then select Main menu --> Kernel -->Restart & Run All
+Just wait a moment, you will see all the results and functions.

+The third file is "report.pdf" which describes specific processing flow information about data processing, data exploration, data modelling, discussion and conclusion.